khaizr0/Hackintosh-Dell-inspiron-3458/README.md

 # Remapping Fn+B Fn+S to F11 F12
 Im trying to remap the Brigness Keyboard to F11 F12 but still got alot of issuse about BRT6 DSDT

-You can use [Karabiner-Elements](https://karabiner-elements.pqrs.org) with this setiing below
+You can use [Karabiner-Elements](https://karabiner-elements.pqrs.org) with this setting below

 <img align="" src="https://user-images.githubusercontent.com/54585187/115134351-8e8b3580-a039-11eb-9e52-8fa5c865b74d.png" width="600">